 Other financial aid programs.
 In addition to the Title IV programs listed above, eligible students may participate in several other financial aid programs or receive support from other governmental sources.
 These include veterans educational benefits administered by the U.S. Department of Veterans Affairs and state financial aid programs.
-During fiscal 2010 and 2009, we derived an immaterial amount of our net revenue from tuition financed by such programs.
+During fiscal 2011 and 2010, we derived an immaterial amount of our net revenue from tuition financed by such programs.

 Private loans.
 Some of our students also use private loan programs to help finance their education.
 Students can apply to a number of different lenders for private loans at current market interest rates.
 Private loans are intended to fund a portion of students' cost of education not covered by the Title IV programs and other financial aid.
-During fiscal 2010 and 2009, payments derived from private loans constituted less than 1% of our net revenues for each year respectively.
-Third-party lenders independently determine whether a loan to a student is classified as subprime, and, based on these determinations, we did not derive any payments from subprime loans during fiscal year 2010 or 2009.
+During fiscal 2011 and 2010, payments derived from private loans constituted less than 1% of our net revenues for each year respectively.